Tseng Lan Shue: Administration

 Tseng Lan Shue is a recognized village under the New Territories Small House Policy.

 History

 At the time of the 1911 census, the population of Tseng Lan Shue was 276.
 The number of males was 124.

 Buildings and amenities

 The village has about 250 residential settlements and a basketball court.
 There are some shops on the roadside.

 The house at No. 43 Tseng Lan Shue, built around the 1900s, has been listed as a Grade III historic building.

 Education

 Tseng Lan Shue is in Primary One Admission (POA) School Net 95.
 Within the school net are multiple aided schools (operated independently but funded with government money) and one government school: Tseung Kwan O Government Primary School (將軍澳官立小學).

 Environment

 A small river runs through the village.
 In 2007, a large snake, python reticulatus, was discovered in the river.
 Since this type of snake is considered endangered in Hong Kong, it was put in a wildlife conservation.

+Nearby hamlets

+The nearby hamlets of Au Tau (凹頭) and Pak Shek Wo (白石窩) have been described as subsidiary villages of Tseng Lan Shue.